uswick/xinu-parallella/README.md

 # Embedded Xinu for Xilinx Zynq #
+This is the basic port of Xinu Operating System to Xilinx Zynq platform (more details in http://www.xilinx.com/products/silicon-devices/soc/zynq-7000.html).

+This version of Xinu port has been tested on Zed and Parallella platform baseboards.

 # Embedded Xinu #
 Embedded Xinu, Copyright (C) 2008, 2009, 2010.
 All rights reserved.